 Stopping on a Longboard

 If you lose control and don’t find any technique helpful, the best way to stop rolling is to jump off simply so that you can avoid any injury by doing this.
 It might sound a little crazy but if you want to land on your feet instead of knees then step down from the rolling longboard in a running motion.

 Practice these all ways of stopping the rolling longboard on some flat surface alongside grassy pathways.
-Grass sideways are like safety measures because while learningthese methods; you might fall a multiple times.
-Green will not give you harsh injuries like concrete pavement and road.
-Roll and jump off the board while try remaining on your feet.
+Grass sideways are like safety measures because while learning these methods; you might fall multiple times so the soft surface will cover for you so you don’t have to worry too much.
+Roll and jump off the board while trying to remain on your feet.
 Practice is as many times as required to master it!

 Simple Carving and Cruising

 Practice carving at somewhere sloppy to save your energy on pushing and invest it all in learning the art of turning the board without pausing.
 One thing you need to understand is that turning and carving slow down the speed.
 Thereby, always give a stronger push before the turn comes so you must not stop during one.

 The key to maintain speed during carving is to crouch lower.
 Also, make sure that your eyes are fixed on the slightly downhill instead of your feet.
 It will help you keep a right track of your board on the way.